-Ship money, in British history, a non-parliamentary tax first levied in medieval times by the English crown on coastal cities and counties for naval defence in time of war.
+Ship money, in British history, was a non-parliamentary tax first levied in medieval times by the English crown on coastal cities and counties for naval defence in time of war.
 It required those being taxed to furnish a certain number of warships or to pay the ships’ equivalent in money.
 Its revival and its enforcement as a general tax by Charles I aroused widespread opposition and added to the discontent leading to the English Civil Wars.

 Apparently there has forever been a price to pay for seaside dwelling.
 This historical reference to ship money is but a reminder of the allure to me of the Atlantic Ocean.
 One of my first expressions of this nautical enchantment – aside from having attended Dalhousie law school au bord de la mer in Halifax, Nova Scotia – was the acquisition of a ship’s bell.